 Students at Niles West competed in the IJAS regional science fair held at Niles North High School on Saturday, March 4.

 Thirty-one students from Niles West qualified for the state science fair.
-Freshman Balaji Venkat, Katherine Benstead, junior Emily Duong, and seniors Vijay Shah, Sedra Khan, and Alex Huynh all won Best in Category.
+Freshmen Balaji Venkat, Katherine Benstead, junior Emily Duong, and seniors Vijay Shah, Sedra Khan, and Alex Huynh all won Best in Category.
 Special awards were awarded to students from the military, navy, and science institutions.
 Fourteen students from Niles West were awarded special awards that ranged from the Women in Geo-science Excellence award to the Office of Naval Research award.

 The science fair is not only a positive learning experience, it also teaches the students in the STEM (Science, Technology, Engineering, Math) program a lot about presenting and researching an independent idea.